What device in the digital camera takes rhe pictures

 CCD sensors are known for their high-quality images and low noise levels, making them ideal for professional photography.
 On the other hand, CMOS sensors are more commonly used in consumer-grade cameras due to their lower cost and power efficiency.

-See also Best way to carry a digital camera
+See also How do i set up a digital trail camera

 Regardless of the type of sensor, its primary function is to capture light and convert it into digital data that can be processed by the camera’s image processor.
 The image sensor is made up of millions of light-sensitive cells called photosites, which collect the light and generate an electrical signal proportional to the intensity of the light.